 Returned Servicemen’s Badges Act 1953

-An Act relating to the unauthorized use or possession of membership badges issued by The Returned Sailors’ Soldiers’ and Airmen’s Imperial League of Australia, W.A.
-Branch, Incorporated.
+An Act relating to the unauthorized use or possession of membership badges issued by The Returned and Services League of Australia WA Branch Incorporated.

-[Assented to 7 December 1953.]
+[Long title amended by No. 47 of 2011 s.
+17.]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title